- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 With DevOps, you can check the development status, perform issue tracking, and get a better view of your tools.

-Jira has a free plan that you can use, alongside 3 paid plans.
+Jira has a free plan that you can use with 9 other members, alongside 3 paid plans.
 When billed monthly, the prices on average are like below: